Last updated on May 7th, 2021 at 04:19 pm

 A means Ampere, unit of current.

 I hope you have liked this post on the law of Ohm.
 It’s a very interesting and important law of electricity chapter in Physics courses.
 This law also gives rise to the concept of Resistance.
-We will publish posts on resistance and Numericals on Law of Ohm very soon for high school students.
+We have published a post on resistance and Numericals on Law of Ohm for high school students.